LorenzDuremdes/Second-Brain/road cycling.md

 		Even so, winning in cycling isn’t determined solely by fitness, he points out: “In a rowing race, the best rower in that race will win.
 In cycling, the rider who has peaked perfectly for a specific race could come last.”

 		A similar point was made by Michael Woods, an elite runner turned Cannondale pro, in a previous interview with Cycling Weekly, in which he described having earned a deep respect for the multi-faceted, multi-skilled nature of cycling — that is, compared to distance running, in which, aside from fitness and determination, not much else matters.

+## rich man's sport
+1. Lots of folks saying golf, but I haven’t seen anybody mention cycling.
+Sport cycling, not utility cycling to the corner store for a gallon of milk.
+Mid-level road bikes are now $5000 usd.
+And it’s pretty common to spend low five-figures on a complete setup.

+   At least in the Unites States, the average household income of cyclists is quite a bit higher than golfers.^[https://www.reddit.com/r/AskReddit/comments/11a6s9b/comment/j9rein0/?utm_source=share&utm_medium=web2x&context=3]